-New articulation agreements are in place for teacher education to be offered at both regional centers.
-The St. Helen location also offers early childhood and teacher education programs.
+Articulation agreements are building enrollments in teacher education programs offered at LSSU's regional centers, and the newest location in St. Helen location offers both early childhood and teacher education programs.
 The School of Education continues to see growth in enrollment.
+Plans are in place to expand course and program offerings at regional centers for creative writing, criminal justice, and fire science.